thomaswilburn/conspiracy/readme.rst

   - terminal = true if this directive will manage its own subtree (i.e., loops)

 * Initialize a Conspiracy with an HTML string or a template element
-* Call update(state) on a Conspiracy to replace state, patch(state) to mutate previous state
+* Call update(state) on a Conspiracy to change the attached DOM

 Practice
 --------